New South Wales Tulloch suburban carriage stock: History

 Originally painted Tuscan red, from 1973 they were repainted in the Public Transport Commission blue and white livery before the livery was changed to Indian red in 1976.
-The interiors were painted in two-tone green.
+The interiors were painted in two-tone green, but not all cars were repainted.
+In 1984, a trio of three car sets as well as one back up train were chosen to run from Carlingford and Clyde.
+These were targeted Y1-Y3, which would have a mix of Standard and Tulloch cars.

 Overhauls of the stock continued up until 1988, with some receiving sliding aluminium Beclawat windows to alleviate rust problems.
-Withdrawals commenced in the 1980s, 94 remained in service with CityRail in July 1991.
-The last were withdrawn in 1992.
+Withdrawals commenced in the 1980s, with 94 remained in service with CityRail in July 1991.